Contractor Services Providers

 Coverage gaps

-The directory does not yet carry complete coverage across all 50 states.
-States with robust contractor licensing databases that support automated lookup — including California, Florida, Texas, New York, and Illinois — have higher listing density and higher rates of "Verified" status.
-States without centralized licensing boards or with trade-specific boards spread across multiple agencies have lower listing density and a higher proportion of "Self-Reported" entries.
+The provider network does not yet carry complete coverage across all 50 states.
+States with robust contractor licensing databases that support automated lookup — including California, Florida, Texas, New York, and Illinois — have higher provider density and higher rates of "Verified" status.
+States without centralized licensing boards or with trade-specific boards spread across multiple agencies have lower provider density and a higher proportion of "Self-Reported" entries.

 Trade categories with the thinnest current coverage include green and sustainable home contractor services, home contractor services for aging in place, and seasonal home contractor services — in part because these categories do not map cleanly to a single licensed trade and in part because fewer contractors self-identify under these labels when submitting entries.

 Rural counties across the Mountain West and upper Midwest account for the largest geographic gaps.
-In those areas, the directory may return zero results for a given trade category even where licensed contractors operate, because those contractors have not yet been included in the dataset.
-The how to hire a home contractor resource provides independent vetting steps applicable in areas where directory coverage is thin.
+In those areas, the provider network may return zero results for a given trade category even where licensed contractors operate, because those contractors have not yet been included in the dataset.
+The how to hire a home contractor resource provides independent vetting steps applicable in areas where provider network coverage is thin.